iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

+---
+title: "Views, Sessions, And Viminfo"
+metaTitle: "Views, Sessions, And Viminfo"
-# Ch 20.
-Views, Sessions, And Viminfo
+metaDescription: "Views, Sessions, And Viminfo"
+---

 After you worked on a project for a while, you may find that the project to gradually take shape with its own settings, folds, buffers, layouts, etc. It's like decorating your apartment to make it feel like home.